 - Such a change is necessary or advantageous under the laws of the state of New York.

 - The Club changes its affiliation.

 Section 3.
-The Executive Board shall endeavor to prevent the name of the Club from being associated with any campaign, political cause, or other organization except in the manner prescribed by these Bylaws.
+The Board of Governors shall endeavor to prevent the association of the Club’s name with any campaign, political cause, or other organization except in the manner prescribed by these Bylaws.

 ARTICLE II – MISSION

 Section 1.To promote and maintain the principles of the Republican Party; to foster within the Republican Party and make practical in service of the municipality, state and nation, the idealism characteristic of youth; to correct in our own party that tendency of all parties to make organization an end rather than a means; to develop sound principle and public spirit in party politics; to promote honest and fair electoral methods, to the end that the expression of the popular will by whatever party or body, shall be as free, untrammeled and equal as possible; to resist and expose political corruption; to advocate merit rather than partisan service as entitling to public office; to watch legislation and to encourage public attention to and efficiently criticize the conduct of government.

 Section 1.
 Any citizen, national, or legal resident of the United States of voting age in New York State with a general preference for, or sympathy with, the principles of the Republican Party and a desire to promote the mission of the Club as outlined in these Bylaws shall be eligible for Membership in this Club.
 The Board of Governors may admit with good cause, which shall be determined at the Board’s discretion, Membership to an applicant who is not of voting age but is otherwise qualified.

 Section 2.
 Membership in the Club may be that of General Member, Associate Member, or Honorary Member (collectively, the “Membership”).
 The Membership classes are defined as: